 How Much Money Can I Make Selling Candles from Home?

-Selling candles comes with an almost unlimited income potential.
+Selling candles comes with an almost unlimited income potential and a great way to flip your money.
 Because candles are extremely common, the market is vast.
 By selling candles online, you can tap into this large market to maximize your sales.

 Depending on your profit margin, it can be easy to make a few hundred dollars per month.
 Let’s do some math to better understand your earning potential.